bethcraig100178/final_project/README.md

 # final_project
 Higher Diploma in Data Analytics fina project

-Abbreviations used in the porject:
+Abbreviations used in the project:

 %TSB - % time spent at a behaviour